ExxML/UBC-Course-Sniper/README.md

 # UBC Course Sniper

-UBC Course Sniper is a Python script that automates the process of registering for courses through a Saved Schedule on UBC Workday.
+UBC Course Sniper is a Python script for Windows that automates the process of registering for courses through a Saved Schedule on UBC Workday.
 It allows users to specify a target time and automatically clicks the registration buttons when the time arrives.

 ## Installation